 Regular readers will know this work isn’t just taking place in the UK.
 Public transit operators across the US, Australia and beyond are also integrating big data into their systems as they struggle to efficiently manage infrastructure (and meet environmental targets) while also addressing the needs of growing urban populations.

-Read more about big data and public transport here and take a look at how Orange Business Services can help transform your data into business insights here.
+Read more about big data and public transport here and take a look at how Orange Business can help transform your data into business insights here.